 College Students

-The following scholarship opportunities are available only for Community Club students who have graduated high school and gone on to college (40 Community Club graduates are currently enrolled in college):
+The following scholarship opportunities are available to Community Club students who are either graduating high school seniors or are in college (over 50 Community Club graduates are currently enrolled in college):

 Community Club College Scholarship